 My students nowadays have the option to pursue this, so I do highlight it as an optional part of their training.
 However, considering that most don't actively condition their hands, I have promoted a different soodo to the one that is commonly practiced in Taekwondo and Karate halls.
 This is a variation where we use the corner of the heel palm rather than the blade of the hand.

-To effect this all you've got to do is to flex the hand towards the thumb side of the forearm when the shuto is extended in front of your face.
+All you've got to do is to flex the hand towards the thumb side of the forearm when the shuto is extended in front of your face.
 Then you make a very shallow hollow in your palm as you tense the muscles in the heel of your palm.
 The best thing about this type of fist is that you can create a fairly formidable self defence tool easily and immediately.
 Try smacking the ground with the front face of your knuckles held in a fist.
 Then with your shuto.
 Then with the heel palm.
 Then with the corner of the heel palm.
 It should be fairly easy to dinstinguish which out of that lineup hurts the least.